Sarah's Key: Plot

-In the present, the French husband of journalist Julia (Kristin Scott Thomas) inherits the apartment of his grandparents (his elderly father was the boy who opened the door to Sarah in August 1942).
+In the present, the French husband of journalist Julia inherits the apartment of his grandparents (his elderly father was the boy who opened the door to Sarah in August 1942).
 Having previously done an article on the Vel' d'Hiv Roundup, Julia finds her interest piqued when she learns that the apartment came into her husband's family at about the time of the Roundup and she begins to investigate what happened 60 years earlier.
 Her father-in-law tells Julia what he knows so she will quit prying.

 Julia begins an obsessive quest to find any trace of Sarah, eventually learning of her life in Brooklyn and finally locating William in Italy.
 She meets with him and asks him for information about his mother, but learns to her surprise that William does not know his mother's history or even that she was Jewish, believing only that she had been a French farm girl.
 Listening in amazement, William rejects the story and dismisses Julia.
 Later, everything is confirmed to William by his dying father, Richard, including Sarah's suicide.
 He gives William Sarah's journals and notes, telling him Sarah immediately had William baptized right after his birth, fearing that "being Jewish" was a threat to him and explaining that "...we're all a product of our history."
 The key to the cupboard is among the items handed to him by his father.

 Julia, having given up hope of having another child after years of unsuccessful attempts to conceive, discovers she's pregnant.
 Her husband, though in the midst of an affair, selfishly leaves their life with their 12-year-old daughter, Zoe, as he does not want to have another child at this point in life.
 Julia ultimately decides against an abortion, has a baby girl, divorces her husband and eventually moves with her daughters to New York City.

 Two years later, William, having contacted Julia, meets her for a late lunch in a restaurant favored by Sarah and gives her additional information about his mother that the Dufaures had.
 Julia is amazed and happy for him, and has brought her young daughter along to the meeting.
 William breaks into tears when Julia tells him her daughter's name is Sarah.
 Julia comforts him as they both look at little Sarah.